mdabrowski1990/uds/docs/source/pages/messages.rst

    from uds.messages import TransmissionDirection, ConcreteUdsPacketRecord

-   # usually, you would not be doing this by yourself as Transport Interface feature is meant to handle this feature
+   # usually, you would not be doing this by yourself as Transport Interface feature is meant to create objects of this class
    packet_record = ConcreteUdsPacketRecord(frame=some_frame,
                                            direction=TransmissionDirection.RECEIVED,
                                            ...)  # ... represents additional arguments that are required by a concrete class